 The best candidates have distinct areas that are out of proportion with the rest of their body and are in good general health.

-In men the most common areas we treat are the neck and jowls, or a second chin, the chest, abdomen and love-handles.
-In women the neck, abdomen, waist, hips and thighs tend to be the main areas of concern although upper arms, buttocks, knees and even ankles are also treated.
+In men, the most common areas we treat are the neck and jowls, or a second chin, the chest, abdomen, and love handles.
+In women, the neck, abdomen, waist, hips, and thighs tend to be the main areas of concern although upper arms, buttocks, knees, and even ankles are also treated.

 Yes, very safe.
 For Dr. Massey safety is the first priority with any surgery.
 He has personally performed hundreds of liposuction surgeries, and none of his patients has had any type of serious complication.
-Indeed in a recent study of over 15,000 patients treated with tumescent liposuction there was not a single serious complication.
-Furthermore, the Cosmetic Surgery Center of Santa Monica is an IMQ accredited surgery center, adhering to the highest possible safety standards and using only the latest state-of-the-art equipment.
+Indeed in a recent study of over 15,000 patients treated with tumescent liposuction, there was not a single serious complication.
+Furthermore, the Cosmetic Surgery Center of Santa Monica is an AAAHC accredited surgery center, adhering to the highest possible safety standards and using only the latest state-of-the-art equipment.

 No. Dr. Massey has perfected a technique of tumescent local anesthesia combined with minimal, carefully controlled sedation.
 With his technique patients are awake, listening to their favorite CD or talking with us throughout the procedure.
-This method has allowed us to optimize patient safety by avoiding the risks associated with general anesthesia, while keeping our patients totally comfortable.
+This method has allowed us to optimize patient safety by avoiding the risks associated with general anesthesia while keeping our patients totally comfortable.
 A further benefit is that our patients can freely move from side to side for us during the procedure and even stand up just before we do our final fine-tuning at the end of the procedure.

 Fat removed through tumescent liposuction.

 Large selection of cannulas used by Dr. Massey allowing him to individualize the treatment approach for each body area and each patient rather than a one size fits all approach.

 Old large cannula above with new thinner cannula below allowing a gentler more precise body contouring to be achieved.